 When spraying tricoats, apply the basecoat first.
 Spray the midcoat out even farther than the basecoat or you will create a paint layer line.
 The best was to spray tricoats is to spray the entire panel to the edge so there are no paint layer lines.
 Again, practice, practice, practice off the vehicle first before applying a tricoat to your vehicle!

 Make sure to get the primer and basecoat sanded very smooth before applying the additional stages of paint.
 The primer should be wet sanded before applying the paint.
 Once the midcoat is applied over the basecoat, it becomes very difficult to smooth the basecoat paint.
-You can use #1000 grit sandpaper or rubbing compound to smooth the paint.
+You can use #1000 grit sandpaper or rubbing compound (cutting creme) to smooth the paint.
 Always let the basecoat dry thoroughly before applying the midcoat.
 Then, let the midcoat dry thoroughly before applying the clearcoat.

 When you apply the basecoat and midcoat you follow the same directions given at "How to Apply" for each coat.
 The real trick is applying the midcoat over the basecoat to achieve the right color.
 It's like using a colored transparent piece of plastic (think Saran Wrap with colors) over the basecoat to change the color.
 Add too little, and the basecoat won't be changed enough; add too much, and you will change the basecoat too much and have to start over again.
 Make sure you PRACTICE OFF the vehicle to see how it turns out and keep comparing your practice work to the vehicle color.
 Midcoats are best sprayed, but if you use very thin coats, you can do a reasonable job.